Not Just Seniors

 - Concentration is a great card game

 - Trivial pursuit

 - Group interaction games

-- The Wii, which combines mental and physical activity.
+- The Wii combines mental and physical activity.
 Personally, I love bowling.
 It is great for eye-hand coordination.

 - Dancing is great and dance instruction

-The main thought behind mentally stimulating games is to slow down, according to an article in Boomers: Stimulating Mind and Brain Games for Seniors, the degeneration of neurotransmitters and to increase growth of new brain cells.
+The main thought behind mentally stimulating games is to slow down, according to an article in Boomers: Stimulating Mind and Brain Games for Seniors, the degeneration of neurotransmitters and to increase the growth of new brain cells.
 Brain cells do develop and grow during every stage from birth until death.
-According to this article, the brain is always and continually learning new skills, tasks and activities and is on of the best ways to keep the mind active.
+According to this article, the brain is always and continually learning new skills, tasks, and activities and is one of the best ways to keep the mind active.

 What is Right For You?

 Whether you choose board games or other games for yourself or an elderly parent, you need to make sure that you choose one that matches the person’s mental acuity and state of health.
 Many seniors would rather play solitary games and work crosswords, math games, and independent mind games rather than participate in group activities.
 Other puzzles such as cryptograms, anagrams, and draggers where you have to take the pieces of a picture and put them in the right order to create the whole picture itself are just some mind stimulating games or ways to keep your brain active.

 Another is what’s the word, where you get the definition and you have to figure out the word.
 Not as easy as you might think.
 You can even get puzzle books that have many different types of math, word, vocabulary, and other types of games and puzzles that you can do alone, with your parent or your parent alone.

 Patients or parents with dementia may prefer or benefit from games that provide a calming interaction together with music.
 Some of these people even enjoy games that require sorting activities.
 You might even encourage them to sort items to for the laundry into colors, whites, or hot or cold items.